 Neck injuries are also known as cervical injuries, are extremely severe.
 According to the National Spinal Cord Injury Statistical Center (NSCISC), motor vehicle crashes are the leading cause for neck injuries.
 The next most prevalent is acts of violence and sports related injuries.
 Injuries to this region can result in the victim suffering paralysis of all four limbs.
-This condition is known as quadriplegia, which means, the paralysis affects all four of the patient’s limbs or the entire body from neck down.
+This condition is known as quadriplegia or tetraplegia, which means, the paralysis affects all four of the patient’s limbs or the entire body from neck down.

 Injuries above C4 can require a device to aid the person to breathe and can even prevent speaking.
 Quadriplegia injuries are extremely serious and typically require surgery, medications, ongoing physical therapy and a lifetime of assisted care.
 Quadriplegics are often unable to take care of themselves, and require full time or at least part time help from a therapist or caregiver.
 Additionally, the emotional toll of such an injury can require both clinical help as well as support grounds.

 Contact a Chicago Catastrophic Injury Attorney

 At Willens Law Offices we determine your fair settlement based on several factors; past and future medical bills, rehabilitation, lost earnings, loss of earning capacity, disfigurement, pain and suffering, disability, loss of a normal life and changes in your relationships with your loved ones.
 We determine this at the appropriate time, on our client’s time table, not in insurance company’s.

 Call us as soon as possible after your auto accident.
 We want to help.
 We have the knowledge and experience you need on your side.
 We are your Chicago car accident lawyers.
 Call (312) 957-4166 or fill out our online contact form to talk with an experienced Chicago Auto Accident Attorney.